megazear7/orison/README.md

 ```

 This will update a partial at `/src/partials/documentation/jsdocs.md`.
 This will then need
 deployed by committing the change to master as any other `/src` change would.
-This
-required that the `doxdox` npm module be installed globally with `npm i -g doxdox`.

 ## Deploy